-Earnings season is an unofficial timeframe that comes around as US companies release their quarterly earnings reports at the end of each fiscal quarter and lasts several weeks.
+Earnings season is an unofficial timeframe during which many publicly-traded companies release their quarterly earnings reports at the end of each fiscal quarter and it lasts several weeks.

 What to Consider During Earnings Season

-Earnings season has the potential to shift the trend of an entire sector, but sometimes it can have little effect on the company’s shares.
+Earnings season can act as a double-edged sword.
+While Earnings season can have the potential to shift the trend of an entire sector, sometimes it can have little effect on the company’s shares.
 For example, even if an entire sector dips during earnings season, that does not necessarily mean that the shares of a company you are following will dip.
+Nonetheless, there are a few aspects you can take into consideration when trading during earnings season.

 Before deciding to trade on a particular share, traders may review recent news surrounding the company.
 Was there a recent press release during the quarter?
 Were there any upticks in positive reporting?
 Did the company have any scandals that may affect its reputation?